-This page contains instructions for completing the Proposal to Land Apply Soil from Agricultural Chemical Incidents form.
+This fact sheet contains instructions for completing the attached Proposal to Land Apply Soil from Agricultural Chemical Incidents form.
 At the discretion of Minnesota Department of Agriculture (MDA) staff, completion of the land application form, or selected portions thereof, may not be required for an emergency cleanup of spills, for small quantities of soil, or for other unusual circumstances.

 GENERAL INSTRUCTIONS FOR PROPOSAL FORM